jonase/eastwood/README.md

 * Clojure 1.8.0 - Use Eastwood 0.2.2 or later.
 There are known
   problems using Eastwood 0.2.1 and earlier with Clojure 1.8.0.

-* Clojure 1.5.1, 1.6.0, or 1.7.0 - Many versions of Eastwood have been
+* 1.6.0, or 1.7.0 - Many versions of Eastwood have been tested with
-  tested with these, up through Eastwood 0.2.3.
+  these, up through Eastwood 0.2.3.

+* Clojure 1.5.1 - Use Eastwood 0.2.5 or earlier.

 * Clojure 1.4.0 - Use Eastwood 0.1.5 or earlier.